Wendy Melvoin: Music career

 Melvoin performed with Prince at a Bangles show later in 1986 and appears on Prince's 1987 album Sign o' the Times on the tracks "Slow Love", "Strange Relationship", and "It's Gonna Be a Beautiful Night".

 Melvoin and Coleman also composed music for the first season of the TV series Heroes.
 In September 2008, they announced that they would release an album consisting entirely of the score from Heroes, titled Heroes: Original Score.
 Melvoin and Coleman composed the main title song for Nurse Jackie, for which they were awarded an Emmy in 2010.
 As of mid-November 2015, the duo was working on the American TV series Touch.

 Melvoin and Coleman performed with Prince on and off during the 2004–2007 period: notably, the 2004 Tavis Smiley show performing "Reflections" with Prince; a June 5, 2004, Musicology tour aftershow; the 2006 Brit Award Show; and the 2007 Triple Hit shows in Minneapolis (the Macey's Show, the Target show, and the First Avenue show.)
 They also worked on a few songs on Prince's Planet Earth album.

 Melvoin also contributed guitars to Madonna's 2008 album Hard Candy on the song "She's Not Me".
 She is mentioned by name during the song.

 Melvoin contributed heavily to Neil Finn's second solo album One Nil, co-writing many tracks and playing drums and bass on several.
 She is credited for guitar work on most of the tracks on Rob Thomas's first solo album, ...Something to Be.

 Melvoin is also listed in the credits of Glen Campbell's 2011 final studio album, Ghost on the Canvas.

 Personal life

 Wendy Melvoin was born in Los Angeles, California.
 Her father Mike Melvoin was a pianist and member of studio musicians known as the Wrecking Crew, and also a former president of the National Academy of Recording Arts and Sciences.
 Her brother Jonathan Melvoin was a touring keyboardist with the Smashing Pumpkins, and her twin sister is singer and composer Susannah Melvoin.
+Melvoin is half-Jewish; she claimed that when she and Coleman tried to reunite with Prince for a Revolution tour in 2000, he refused to do so unless Melvoin converted to Jehovah's Witnesses, a statement which Prince confirmed to his friend Neal Karlen as factual.

-In April 2009, Melvoin gave an interview with Out that, for the first time, publicly revealed she is a lesbian and discussed her past romantic relationship with Lisa Coleman, who is still her musical partner.
-Melvoin was also in a long-term relationship with film director Lisa Cholodenko, with whom she has a son.
+In April 2009, Melvoin gave an interview with Out that, for the first time, publicly revealed she is a lesbian and discussed her past romantic relationship with Coleman, who is still her musical partner.